jaspector

 Monday, Wednesday, Thursday, and Friday, 9:00 AM-3:30 PM.
 Office is closed on Tuesdays.
 Messages may be left anytime at 729-8003.

-Do I need a building permit in Town of Sanbornton, NH?
+01 Do I need a building permit in Sanbornton, NH?

 A Permit To Construct A Structure is required whenever you are constructing, reconstructing, demolishing, converting, or placing a structure on a property.
 A permit may also be required for a change in use of a building or property.

-How do I apply for a building permit in Town of Sanbornton, NH?
+02 How do I apply for a building permit in Sanbornton, NH?

-What work is exempt from building permits in Town of Sanbornton, NH?
+03 What work is exempt from building permits in Sanbornton, NH?

+Not all construction work requires a permit in Sanbornton, NH.
 The following work is generally exempt: Fences (no permit required, though setback from property line is recommended).
 Note: Contact the Zoning Enforcement Office for additional exempt work categories.
+When in doubt, confirm with the local building department before starting work.

-How do I schedule a building inspection in Town of Sanbornton, NH?
+04 How do I schedule a building inspection in Sanbornton, NH?